Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Change pkmn center layouts to have the move tutor NPC
 - Change some interfaces to have a visual identity
     - Text boxes
-    - palettes and/or some UI layouts (see Missiri posts in discord)
+    - palettes and/or some UI layouts (see Missiri posts in discord & Reddit post about seasons in gen4)
     - map name popups, see vanadium
     - healthboxes & mega-zmoves triggers
     - bag sprites
-    - make magma bright during the night
+    - make magma bright during the night -> change the DNS from Merpp to Sierra?
     - dexnav interface